giamazza/giamazza/README.md

-Hello!
-My name is **Gia Mazza**.
+## Hello!
+My name is Gia Mazza.
-I am a Computer Science student at Lafayette College in Easton, PA.
+I am a Computer Science and Math student at Lafayette College in Easton, PA.
-I have just completed my sophomore year and will be starting a Software Engineering internship in June!
+Currently, I am a Software Engineering intern at **Prudential**!
 I can be reached at gia.mazza26@gmail.com.